krmbzds/stars/README.md

 ## Python

+- [blind-oracle/transmission-trackers](https://github.com/blind-oracle/transmission-trackers) - Script to automatically add trackers from a list to all torrents in Transmission
 - [Morpheus636/zeal-cli](https://github.com/Morpheus636/zeal-cli) - A Python3 based CLI for managing Zeal Docsets
 - [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp) - A youtube-dl fork with additional features and fixes
 - [internetarchive/openlibrary](https://github.com/internetarchive/openlibrary) - One webpage for every book ever published!